 Laptop and G222 Computers: I know that some of you may wish to take notes directly on your computer and I have no problem with that.
-If however, you choose to access your email, search the web, play solitaire or other games, or instant messenger your friends during class, you will have 10 points deducted from your final grade for each and every transgression.
+If however, you choose to access your email, search the web, play solitaire or other games, or instant messenger your friends during class, you will be asked to leave the room for every transgression, and may lose course points.
 This penalty will be at the sole discretion of the instructor.